laravel-streams/streams-ui/docs/cp.md

 ---
+__created_at: 1612057264
+__updated_at: 1612057264
-title: Control Panel
+title: 'Control Panel'
-category: core_concepts
+category: basics
-intro: The Swiss-army control panel.
+intro: 'The Swiss-army control panel.'
 sort: 99
 enabled: true
+stage: outlining
 ---
 ## Introduction

 The control panel system provides a simple, highly configurable interface for defining the control panel experience your project needs.